 Awareness training on disability and equal opportunities will be provided for managers/supervisors and work colleagues.

-A meeting with the new recruit, the Designated Union Official and the new recruit's Line Manager will be arranged in advance of the person taking up duty.
-The purpose of this meeting will be to discuss with the new recruit his/her placement and any problems anticipated and any facilities which may be required to optimise job performance.

-Many people with a disability can operate effectively without modification to their work area.
+A meeting with the new recruit, the designated union official and the new recruit's line manager will be arranged in advance of the person taking up duty.
+The purpose of this meeting will be to discuss with the new recruit his or her placement and any problems anticipated and any facilities which may be required to optimise job performance.
+Many people with a disability or mental health problem can operate effectively without modification to their work area.
 However, specific facilities are required by some.

-Insert organisation will ensure as far as practicable the working environment is adapted to meet the specific needs of the individual with a disability.
-Appropriate Measures include:
+Insert organisation will ensure as far as practicable the working environment is adapted to meet the specific needs of the individual with a disability or mental health problem.
+Appropriate measures include: